strapi/strapi/docs/3.x.x/en/concepts/concepts.md

 ## Plugin API development

-A Plugin can have an API which can be used the same way as an API generated in a Strapi project.
+A plugin can have an API which can be used the same way as an API generated in a Strapi project.

 > Please refer to the [plugin development](../plugins/development.md#plugin-api-development) for more informations how it works.